 There is a universal anxiousness that occurs when you are driving home and the police lights shine behind your car and the cop indicates for you to pull to the shoulder.
 But you have added anxiety because you drank alcohol before driving increasing your likely hood of getting a DUI, so with your anxiety running high and adrenaline kicking in what should you do?
-If you are being pulled over for DUI or Driving under the Influence there are several important things you should remember and actions you should take.
+If you are being pulled over for DUI or Driving under the Influence in Seattle, Bellevue, Tacoma, Everett or anywhere in Washington State there are several important things you should remember and actions you should take.

 The best way to prevent a DUI is not to drink and drive

 While it seems obvious, the best way to avoiding being pulled over for DUI in Washington State or Seattle is to not drink and drive.
 The body only expels .015 (g/ml) of alcohol per hour.
 This means that if you are at the legal limit of .08 then it will take roughly 5.5 hours for your body to fully expel the alcohol from your body.
 When it comes to alcohol, alcohol in and alcohol out are not equal, it is much faster for you to go above the legal limit than it takes for your body to expel alcohol.
 If you think you have consumed too much, chances are you probably have.
 Have a backup plan such as an uber or a friend.

 Bottom line is that even if you feel merely relaxed or “buzzed,” you are quite likely over the legal limit.
 Even NHTSA has run an add campaign saying “buzzed” driving is drunk driving.
 I constantly tell people that it takes so little to get to the legal limit of .08.

 Know your rights if pulled over after drinking

 If you do decide to drive after drinking then make sure that you know your rights if pulled over for DUI in Seattle, Bellevue or anywhere in Washington State.